DaviGuanabara/loyalWingmen/README.markdown

 ```

 Following that, it enters the main execution loop with 50,000 iterations.
 In each iteration, it checks if the KeyboardListener is set and, if so, retrieves an action with a specified intensity.
-The action refers to a velocity vector, which is composed of the vector's direction, spherical coordinate angles (theta and phi), and intensity.
+The action refers to a velocity vector composed of the vector's direction, spherical coordinate angles (theta and phi), and intensity.

-the spherical coordinate system used is based on physics convention:
+The spherical coordinate system used is based on physics convention:
 1. radial distance r: slant distance to the origin
 2. polar angle θ (theta): angle with respect to the positive polar axis
 3. azimuthal angle φ (phi): angle of rotation from the initial meridian plane